magehx/mahx-checkout/docs/layouts.md

 This allows:

-  - Logged-in flows to include shipping address book features, saved addresses, etc.
+  - Useful to modify customer logged-in checkout flow specific changes.
   - Guest flows to remain lightweight by excluding unnecessary components.

 ---